 Use the FLUSH PROCESS command to delete an executing Process.
 If you submit a Process with the parameter RETAIN=Yes, the flushed Process remains on the TCQ for execution at the next scheduled time.
-If you submit the Process with the parameter RETAIN=No, Connect:Direct HP NonStop removes the flushed Process from the TCQ and you must resubmit it for execution.
-Refer to Understanding the Transmission Control Queue on page 37 for a description of the TCQ.
+If you submit the Process with the parameter RETAIN=No, Sterling Connect:Direct for HP NonStop removes the flushed Process from the TCQ and you must resubmit it for execution.
+Refer to Understanding the Transmission Control Queue on page 35 for a description of the TCQ.